bladnman/EmberCLIStarter/README.md

-# Baroness
+# CLI Starter

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+You will want to do a bit of rewiring to get it specific to your needs, but this project is armed with Stylus and Ember at this time.

 ## Prerequisites